Correspondence

 Email sent to Tesco's press office and marked FAO Matt Francis, head of media at Tesco PLC.

-The email said that Tesco's supplier Lyons Seafoods has sourced seafood from Shandong Haidu, which has received persons from the Xinjiang region of the People’s Republic of China under a state-imposed labor transfer program.
-The email also asked for comment.
+Shandong Haidu, which supplies seafood products to Lyons Seafoods Ltd., has received persons from the Xinjiang Uyghur Autonomous Region of the People’s Republic of China under the state-imposed labor transfer program.

 Fred in Tesco's press office replied: "Please contact Lara Conradie (lara.conradie@brc.org.uk) at the British Retail Consortium (BRC) for an industry-wide view.
 She is awaiting your email and has a response to give you from an industry perspective."